-Capacity derives revenue from its customers.
-In 2009/2010 the customers were shareholder councils Wellington City Council and Hutt City Council, as well contracted services for Upper Hutt City Council.
+Capacity derives revenue from its customers who are shareholder councils Wellington City Council and Hutt City Council, as well as contracted services for Upper Hutt City Council.

 Revenue is recognised when earned and is reported in the financial period to which it relates.